Filtering crosstalk from bath non-Markovianity via spacetime classical shadows: Discussion

-This also extends the capabilities of the randomised measurement toolbox in the multi-time and multi-qubit domain.
-Despite the limitations of classical shadows for quantum stochastic processes, we have identified an important use case in efficient casual testing.
-We have introduced this in full generality with respect to PTT, however the techniques are generic: the only important point is that causal breaks are applied to neighbouring qubits between each steps.
+We note also that we have introduced our filter in full generality with respect to PTT, but the techniques are generic: the only important point is that causal breaks are applied to neighbouring qubits between each steps.
 The same principles will broadly apply to other approaches to learning non-Markovian dynamics~\cite{PhysRevLett.124.140502,PhysRevLett.112.110401,nielsen-gst,PRXQuantum.2.040351}.